- Becoming a Donor

 Engineering and Science Foundation of Dayton Fund 1995 provides support for technical educational programs.
 These encourage and enhance opportunities for students in grades one through graduate school to enter and progress in careers in science, engineering and other technical fields.
 Many programs are offered through the Affiliate Societies Council, a program of the fund.

 Aaron and Ann Vennette Everhard Memorial Scholarship Fund 2002 was established by Eleanora S. Everhard in memory of her parents.
-The fund will honor students enrolled in the University of Dayton's Premedical Program.
+The fund financially assists students enrolled in the University of Dayton's Premedical Program.